-- acquaint with the evolution of Mathematics as a discipline - inquire into the contribution of eminent mathematicians - appreciate the conception and significance of Mathematics as a Discipline. - get a perspective on scope of Mathematics - make sense of the, aims, objectives and skills of teaching Mathematics. - internalize the values of teaching mathematics - gain an insight of the Interdisciplinary Nature of Mathematics - conceptualize the ideology of Behaviorism, Constructivism in Mathematics teaching
+- inquire into the contribution of eminent mathematicians - appreciate the significance of Mathematics as a Discipline. - get a perspective on scope of Mathematics - make sense of the, aims, objectives and skills of teaching Mathematics. - internalize the values of teaching mathematics - gain an insight of the Interdisciplinary Nature of Mathematics - endow with the significance of Taxonomy of instructional objectives of teaching Mathematics